grid-line

 And while older generations are less likely to have an audio streaming subscription, around 1 in 4 (28%) 55 to 64-year-olds do so.

-Here are IFPI’s music subscription service figures by age bracket:
+Here are IFPI’s music subscription service figures by age bracket, for the most recent years these exact figures were provided:

 Age